hucker/frist/README.md

 `Frist` is not a [replacement](https://imgs.xkcd.com/comics/standards_2x.png) for `datetime` or `timedelta` or `dateutil`.
 If the standard library or popular tools meets your needs, keep using them.

 `Frist` does more than shorten expressions: it reduces many common calendar and business-date queries to a single, expressive property (for example, `Cal(...).is_this_quarter`, `Age(...).days`.
 That one-property approach makes intent explicit, avoids repeating low-level date math across projects, and centralizes tricky edge cases such as half-open intervals, fiscal boundaries, and business-hour fractions.
-For most usecases there is no date math, no conversion factors, no time stamps, only properties.
+For most usecases there is no date math, no conversion factors, no timestamps—only properties.

 If you have pip installed `frist`  you can call frist directly from the command line as shown below.
 Every one of the examples below are a single property accesses, and in the case of the window checks a start and end offset are required, in the given units.